-More and more women are opting for lip tattooing, also known as semi permanent lip blush or lip tint, to save time in the mornings and to improve the symmetry of their lips.
+More and more women are opting for permanent makeup treatments such as brow tattoos and lip tattooing, also known as semi permanent lip blush or lip tint, to save time in the mornings and to improve the symmetry of their lips.
 Lip tattooing can’t actually make your lips bigger but it can give the illusion of fuller lips and it is becoming a popular alternative to lip fillers, which generally last a fraction of the time tattooing does.

 Lip tattooing is great for refining the lips; especially as we get older our lip line starts to ‘break up’ which can look quite ageing.
 A line is tattooed around the lips along the vermilion border first, and then colour is added to the lips.
 Some clients still prefer to have semi permanent lip liner but if you want a more natural enhanced look, it’s best to add colour on the inside or keep the line fairly thin and in a more neutral colour.